lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/Readme.md

 ## Intel® OpenCV

-For the application that we will cover in Step 1, the OpenCV libraries included in the OpenVINO™ toolkit will be used.
-You may be wondering: Why is OpenCV included in the OpenVINO™ toolkit along with the Inference Engine?
+For the application that we will cover in Step 1, the OpenCV libraries included in the Intel® Distribution of OpenVINO™ toolkit will be used.
+You may be wondering: Why is OpenCV included in the Intel® Distribution of OpenVINO™ toolkit along with the Inference Engine?
 The first big reason is: They are the fastest implementation of OpenCV functions for Intel® devices.
 The Intel® libraries have been optimized to run on each Intel® CPU, GPU, and Myriad device.
-It also helps that by including in the libraries in the OpenVINO™ toolkit, you get the complete set of libraries and always get the necessary version.
+It also helps that by including in the libraries in the Intel® Distribution of OpenVINO™ toolkit, you get the complete set of libraries and always get the necessary version.

 The second big reason: All the extensions and additional libraries that come with Intel®’s OpenCV.
 One such library is the Photography Vision Library (PVL).
 PVL includes advanced implementations by Intel® already optimized for power and performance on Intel® devices to do face, blink, and smile detection along with recognizing faces.